ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib-nw.md

 | Allow access between Isolated | Cyber-Isolated-Segments | Cyber-Isolated-Segments | All | Allow |
 | Deny access to Isolated | Any | Cyber-Isolated-Segments | All | Deny |
 | Deny access from Isolated | Any | Cyber-Isolated-Segments | All | Deny |
-{: caption="Table 1.
-NSX-T distributed firewall rules" caption-side="bottom"}
+{: caption="NSX-T distributed firewall rules" caption-side="bottom"}

 When a sandbox is required, the customer uses their preferred scripting tool to automatically: